ipython/ipython-website/index.rst

 interactively.
 Its main components are:

 - Powerful Python shells (terminal- and Qt-based).
+- A web-based notebook with the same core features but support for rich media, text, code, mathematical expressions and inline plots.
 - Support for interactive data visualization and use of GUI toolkits.
 - Flexible, embeddable interpreters to load into your own projects.
 - Tools for high level and interactive parallel computing.